-4.1 The effects of relevant and irrelevant experiences

-To analyse the role of different databases E, take a subset $E_i$ of experiences sharing certain features (e.g. non-Covid adversities), and suppose that we increase its numerosity $|E_i|$ , while keeping constant its similarity $S(E_i)$ to the target event.
-We obtain the following result.
+The second key finding of Section 2 is that both relevant and irrelevant experiences shape disagreement.
+In our model, disagreement arises when people have different databases E, through the interaction between simulation and interference.11 To analyse this interaction, take a subset E_i of experiences sharing some features (e.g. non-Covid adversities), and suppose that we increase its numerosity $|E_i|$, while keeping constant its similarity $S(E_i)$ to the target event.
+Our model produces two key mechanisms of disagreement, described in Propositions 2 and 3.